neoaksa/Application-of-DL-to-CFD/Journal.md

  * `system/fvSolution`: time control, saving interval, file format...
 3. Post-processing
  * by typing the solver's name we can executing the solutions,e.g, icoFoam
+ * if mesh created by GAMBIT, we need to use `fluentMeshToFoam` to transfer mesh.
  * create file dummy file `foam.foam`, and execute `paraview foam.foam &` to visualze the result
  * load this file by ParaView, the animation will look like this :